Pradip-Kathiriya/Image-Synthesis-using--Variation-Encoder/README.md

-##Description
+## Description

-The goal of this project is synthesize the image using
+The goal of this project is to synthesize the image using $\beta$-variational encoder